tiendc/sqlboiler-extensions-demo/README.md

 ## Step-by-step

-1. Add the repo [sqlboiler-extensions](https://github.com/tiendc/sqlboiler-extensions) to your project as a submodule
+1. Add [sqlboiler-extensions](https://github.com/tiendc/sqlboiler-extensions) to your project
     ```shell
+    # Method 1: use go get
+    go get -u github.com/tiendc/sqlboiler-extensions@latest
+    ```

+    ```shell
+    # Method 2: add the extensions to your project as a submodule
+    # NOTE: if use this method, you need to use relative path in Makefile (--templates ./db/extensions/...)
     git submodule add --name "db/extensions"  https://github.com/tiendc/sqlboiler-extensions.git "db/extensions"
     git submodule update --init
     ```